-Metrics have govern not only the nature and direction of individuals’ professional lives, but also their personal relationships and their sense of self-worth.
+Metrics have governed not only the nature and direction of individuals’ professional lives, but also their personal relationships and their sense of self-worth.
 The self-esteem of many university employees has come to be based on how many metrical tokens of prowess and prestige they accrue (Shore and Wright, 2015, p.429).
-Many university employees become so caught up in the fetishisation of numbers that they perceive the value of their colleagues and the success of their schools, departments and institutions in terms of numerical units of measurement (Wood, 2018, pp.134–5).
+Many university employees become so caught up in the fetishization of numbers that they perceive the value of their colleagues and the success of their schools, departments and institutions in terms of numerical units of measurement (Wood, 2018, pp.134–5).
 Numerical forms of assessment foster perceptions of this kind, while also encouraging tensions and rivalry and giving rise to new institutional and interpersonal hierarchies:

 The new audit norms focus on adherence to selective performance indicators to produce a quantifiable score that is then used as the basis for pitting department against department and institution against institution.
-Thus a pecking order is created between those departments ranked as 3, 4, and 5* … .
-Increasingly that ranking system is also being applied informally to individuals, thus creating new ways of conceptualizing colleagues as, for example, 'a 3b', or a '5' researcher.
+Thus a pecking order is created between those departments ranked as 3, 4, and 5* … Increasingly that ranking system is also being applied informally to individuals, thus creating new ways of conceptualizing colleagues as, for example, ‘a 3b’, or a ‘5’ researcher.
 (Shore and Wright, 1999, p.569)

 The numbers don’t add up

 For both Marx and Freud, fetishism entails ascribing qualities to items they do not actually possess (see also Dant, 1996, p.495).
-Early western notions of West African fetishism emphasised what was perceived as irrational and deluded reverence for material items of no mercantile worth.
+Early Western notions of West African fetishism emphasized what was perceived as an irrational and deluded reverence for material items of no mercantile worth.
 In 1744, William Smith (1744, p.6) had this to say about the peoples in Guinea and their belief systems:

 [E]very one of them have [sic] some Trifle or other, to which they pay a particular Respect, or Kind of Adoration, believing it can defend them from all Danger’s [sic]: Some have a Lion’s Tail; some a Bird’s Feather, some a Pebble, a Bit of Rag, a Dog’s Leg; or, in short, any thing they fancy: And this they call their Fittish, which Word only signifies the Thing worshipped, but sometimes a Spell, Charm or Inchantment.